 COUNCILMEMBER JESSE ARREGUÍN

 In addition to his role as a City Councilmember, Jesse also serves on a number of regional and city committees, including serving as Berkeley's representative to the Oakland Airport Noise Forum, the 4×4 Joint Task Force Committee on Housing, 3×3 Berkeley Housing Authority/City Council Committee, the AC Transit-Berkeley Interagency Liaison Committee and the Berkeley Post Office Subcommittee.
-He is also the City Council's representative and current chair of the Berkeley/Albany Mental Health Commission and is the Chair of the Oversight Board for the Berkeley Redevelopment Successor Agency.
+He is also the City Council's representative on the Berkeley/Albany Mental Health Commission and is the Chair of the Oversight Board for the Berkeley Redevelopment Successor Agency.
 He also serves as an elected member on the Alameda County Democratic Central Committee.